YWMKerman/AfterSolarSystem/readme.md

 - *Check if you have "Show Earth Time (24 hours a day, 365 days a year)" enabled in your settings If not, turn it on*
 ![In-game settings](https://user-images.githubusercontent.com/78585019/194764856-c6c18118-4177-4670-93e8-bbc839b6e617.png)

+- *Check if you have the mod "KSPCommunityFixes" installed.
+If yes, turn the option "Maneuver Tool" off in your gameplay settings.*

 ***
 # ***Author's Words：***
 I am a senior middle school student who is new to KSP Mod production.
 I don't have much time to complete the production.
 Basically, I only have time to continue the production of AfterSolarSystem on Friday nights, Saturdays, and Sundays.
 Of course, it is not ruled out that I will play other games on weekends.
 This AfterSolarSystem mod actually started in 2020, but then I gave up and the plan was shelved.
 But in September 2022, I decided to start making again...